diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 * reduceByKey()
 * groupByKey()

-Keep in mind that although these functions look like they’re applying to the whole stream, internally each DStream is composed of multiple RDDs (batches), and each stateless transformation applies separately to each RDD.
+`Keep in mind that although these functions look like they’re applying to the whole stream, internally each DStream is composed of multiple RDDs (batches), and each stateless transformation applies separately to each RDD`.
 For example, reduceByKey() will reduce data within each time step, but not across time steps.
 The stateful transformations we cover later allow combining data across time.

 **Example 10-10. map() and reduceByKey() on DStream in Scala**
 ```scala